 When hunger strikes before bed, you might want to reach for some junk food to satisfy your craving.
-Such foods are tasty and require little to no preparation, after all.
-However, these foods not only lack necessary vitamins and minerals, but might prevent you from drifting off if they contain high amounts of sugar.
+Such foods are tasty and require little to no preparation.
+However, these foods not only lack the necessary vitamins and minerals but might prevent you from drifting off if they contain high amounts of sugar or carbohydrates.

 The right foods can promote better sleep instead of preventing it.
 Make sure to keep your snacks light, as a heavy meal can cause indigestion and acid reflux.

 Before reaching for a snack, consider a glass of water first.
 Sometimes we confuse thirst with hunger signals, so you might overeat and avoid addressing the real issue.

 The amount of water we need daily varies.
 Women require about 11.5 cups of water every day, while men have to drink about 15.5 cups of water.
 We get about 20 percent of our daily water intake from food and other beverages such as milk.